 - Downtown residents meeting.
 The Redevelopment Agency held a public meeting at the Waypointe residential development in the urban core on July 25, 2017 to find out what city improvements are of interest to residents.
 Approximately 25 residents participated.
 Although the group was small, their comments provide insight into the thinking of newer residents in Norwalk. - Reasons for moving to Norwalk and Norwalk Center.
 In addition to moving because of jobs and a shorter commute, most of the other reasons were linked to "proximity to everything," access to Stamford, Manhattan, beaches, SoNo and its vibrant restaurant and nightlife, and affordability. - Job locations of participants.
 The majority of participants work in Fairfield County (including Norwalk), about 10% in New York City, and 30% in other locations (primarily from home). - Length of residence in Norwalk.
 The majority of the participants have lived in Norwalk for less than two years.
 The majority also expected to live in Norwalk for less than five years.
-However, almost one third saw themselves as living in Norwalk for the foreseeable future. - o Improvements they would like to see.
+However, almost one third saw themselves as living in Norwalk for the foreseeable future. - Improvements they would like to see.
 Participants would like to see more retail and restaurant activity in Norwalk center; a grocery store; all-day shuttle or transit to the train station, not just at the commute peak, and other city destinations like the beach; more bike facilities and a bike-sharing program; more open space and a community garden; a return of the YMCA; and more attention to preserving and celebrating the historic character of the neighborhood.

-City Open House and digital survey.
-In order to take advantage of the City's annual Department of Public Works Open House on October 7, 2017, a short survey on quality of life and parking issues was prepared for the open house that also was made available on the website.
+available on the website.
 The survey had a total of 221 participants (93 paper surveys and 127 electronic responses) representing many different parts of the city.